Chart Color Schemes

 Residential development activity is lower than average in Ferntree Gully - North according to AreaSearch's national comparison of local real estate markets

-Ferntree Gully - North averaged approximately 54 new dwelling approvals annually over the past five financial years, from FY21 to FY25.
-A total of 272 homes were approved during this period, with an additional 22 approved in FY26 as of present.
-The population has decreased slightly during this time, yet housing supply has remained adequate relative to demand, resulting in a balanced market with diverse buyer choices.
+Ferntree Gully - North averaged approximately 54 new dwelling approvals annually over the past five financial years from FY21 to FY25, with a total of 272 homes approved during this period and an additional 26 approved in FY26.
+The area's population has decreased slightly during this time, yet housing supply has remained adequate relative to demand, resulting in a balanced market with diverse buyer choices.
+The average construction cost value for new properties is $324,000.

-This shift reflects reduced availability of development sites and changing lifestyle demands and affordability requirements, differing from the current housing mix which is predominantly houses (85.0%).
-With around 324 people per dwelling approval, Ferntree Gully - North exhibits characteristics of a low-density area.
-According to AreaSearch's latest quarterly estimate, the population is projected to grow by 743 residents by 2041.
-Based on current development patterns, new housing supply should meet demand adequately, providing favorable conditions for buyers and potentially facilitating further population growth beyond current projections.
+According to AreaSearch's latest quarterly estimate, the area is projected to gain approximately 633 residents by 2041.
+Given the current development patterns, new housing supply should meet demand readily, providing favorable conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development